MajickTek/OpenEmoticons/README.md

 # OpenTextEmoji
 A big list of text emojis/acronyms in the texting language

+All emojis are non-unicode characters. *Only exception being the Lenny Face Collection.*

 # The List

 See *LIST.txt* for the huge list of text emojis/acronyms.